Lightprotocol/program-examples/read-only/README.md

 # Create and Update Example

-This example demonstrates the basic operations of compressed accounts using Light Protocol.
-It shows how to create compressed accounts and how to atomically create and update compressed accounts in a single instruction.
+This program demonstrates how to create and then read a compressed account on-chain.

 ## Instructions